deadSober/Spring-MVC-ems/README.md

 # Spring-MVC-ems

+### EXPENSE MANAGEMENT SYSTEM

-Spring MVC project using CRUD
+Spring MVC project applying CRUD operations

-EXPENSE MANAGEMENT SYSTEM

 Consists of 3 different roles - Admin, Employee, Account Manager.

+Deployed and tested on Apache Tomcat server.

-WORK UNDER PROGRESS
+#### WORK IN PROGRESS

-Few controllers to be added and integrating the project with Angular.
+Few controllers to be added and integrate the project with Angular.